-Maybe you recently broke up with your ex, and getting rid of the tattoo of your ex’s name is the first step of moving on with your life.
-Or maybe you’ve allowed the tattoo to linger for too long because you just weren’t sure what you could do about it.
-Now that you’re ready to start dating again, it has to go.
-Either way, you’re probably hoping that an ex’s name tattoo cover up might be just the solution you’re looking for.
+Maybe you recently broke up with your ex, and getting rid of the name tattoo of your ex’s is the first step of moving on with your life.
+Or maybe you’ve allowed the tattoo to linger for too long because you just weren’t sure what you could do about it—and now that you’re ready to start dating again, it has to go.
+Either way, you’re probably hoping that a cover up for your ex’s name tattoo might be just the solution you’re looking for.

 Many people make the mistake of getting an ex’s name tattooed on their body—often in a prominent place.
-At the time, it seems like a romantic way to profess your undying love.
-But later, it feels like a huge blunder.
+At the time, it seems like a romantic way to profess your undying love, but later, it feels like a huge blunder.
 Fortunately, it doesn’t have to be permanent.
 There are a lot of creative options for replacing that old tattoo with body art you actually want.
-We’ll delve into the ins and outs of what you can do about your ex’s name tattoo, sharing some creative solutions to this all-too-common problem.
+We’ll delve into the ins and outs of what you can do about your ex name tattoo, sharing some creative solutions to this all-too-common problem.

 Like your old relationship, the tattoo of your ex’s name or initials does not have to last forever.
-Just like any other tattoo, name tattoos can be covered up.
+Just like any other tattoo, name tattoos can be covered.
 In fact, a tattoo artist can often use the existing linework within a new design.
-Fading the tattoo is the first step.
-Once the linework has been lightened, it can be repurposed.
-If you don’t have a specific idea yet for your ex’s name tattoo cover up, that’s completely fine.
+Fading the ex tattoo name is the first step; once the linework has been lightened, it can be repurposed.
+If you don’t have a specific idea yet for your ex name tattoo cover up, that’s completely fine.
 Many artists are great at coming up with a good tattoo cover up for names that will completely hide the old tattoo, even while using its linework in the new design.

-With heavy, dark script, you may need to opt for more fading than for lighter, more delicate script, our experienced specialists say.
-Of course, this depends on how bold and dark your cover up of your ex’s name tattoo is and how much negative space it has.
+With heavy, dark script, you may need than for lighter, more delicate script, our experienced specialists say.
+Of course, this depends on how bold and dark your cover up of your ex name tattoo is and how much negative space it has.

-Names written in black ink often tend to be easier to remove than lighter colours.
-However, Removery’s tattoo removal lasers can handle all colours.
+Names written in black ink often tend to be easier to remove than lighter colors.
+However, Removery’s tattoo removal lasers can handle all colors.
 Whether your ex’s name is scripted in baby blue, purple, or dark green, rest assured that we can help you transform it into a brand new work of art.

-Tattoo removal cost for a name cover up depends on several factors, like the size, colour, and age of the tattoo.
+Tattoo removal cost for a name tattoo depends on several factors, like the size, color, and age of the tattoo.
 These factors help determine the number of sessions you’ll need, which affects the cost.
-It also depends on your chosen design for your ex’s name tattoo cover up.
+It also depends on your chosen design for your ex name tattoo cover up.
 If you need to veer toward full fading, it will cost more than if your new design hides the name within the existing linework.
-Also, if you need to cover up a name tattoo that stretches across your back, removal will probably cost more than it would for a small tattoo at the nape of your neck.
+Also, if you need to cover a name tattoo that stretches across your back, removal will probably cost more than it would for a small tattoo at the nape of your neck.
 Purchasing a package deal can allow you to save money on each appointment.